TheRandomLabs/RandomPatches/README.md

 # RandomPatches
-A bunch of random patches for Minecraft.
+A bunch of miscellaneous patches for Minecraft.

 Currently, it just increases the hardcoded read and login timeouts so slower computers can connect to servers.